viamrobotics/docs/docs/components/gantry/_index.md

 You can also use the gantry component with the following services:

-- [motion service](/services/slam/): to move machines or components of machines
+- [Motion service](/services/slam/): To move machines or components of machines
-- [frame system service](/services/navigation/): to configure the positions of your components
+- [Frame system service](/services/navigation/): To configure the positions of your components